VincentChalnot/SidusEAVModelBundle/README.md

             multiple: <boolean> # Default false, see following chapter
             collection: <boolean> # Default null, see following chapter
             context_mask: <array> # See dedicated chapter
+            family: <familyCode> # Only for relations/embed: selects the allowed target family
+            families: <familyCode[]> # Only for relations/embed: selects the allowed targets families
 ````

 Some codes are reserved like: id, parent, children, values, valueData, createdAt, updatedAt, currentVersion, family and currentContext.
 If you use any of these words as attribute codes your application behavior will depends of how you try to access the entities' data.
 Don't do that.